The American International School of Bucharest aspires to be a creative, courageous and compassionate community of learners.

-If you encounter problems or have questions about applying online, please email Rucsandra Obretin in the AISB Admissions Office, or call: +40 212 044 368.
+If you encounter problems or have questions about applying online, please email us , or call: +40 212 044 311.

-Please note: As of May 2 2017, there are no more places at AISB for students of Romanian nationality, as the nationality cap included in the admissions policy has been reached in all grades.
+Please note: Currently, there are no more places at AISB for students of Romanian nationality, as the nationality cap included in the admissions policy has been reached in all grades.
 All applicants will automatically be placed on a waiting list.

 The objective of the AISB Scholarship Program is to provide qualified students of any nationality who are unable to afford to attend AISB due to financial limitations full access to a challenging international education.